 Melbourne's premier tennis venue is Melbourne Park.
-It features two main arenas - Rod Laver Arena, with a seating capacity of 15,000, and Hisense Arena, which can seat over 10,000.
+It features two main arenas - Rod Laver Arena, with a seating capacity of 15,000, and Melbourne Arena, which can seat over 10,000.
 Both have retractable roofs, ensuring that matches are not interrupted by inclement weather.
 There are also three show courts, the main one being Margaret Court Arena, and more than twenty outdoor courts.

 Major tennis tournaments